 Perhaps most dangerously, rape is also sometimes treated as a sexy thing.
 According to Game of Thrones director Alex Graves, a Season 4 rape scene (in which the victim says "no" and "it's not right", and the rapist says "I don't care") "becomes consensual by the end".
 Lots of viewers didn't see it that way.
 (And on an "inside the episode" featurette, the show's own show runner described the scene as "She's saying no, and he's forcing himself on her".)

-Game of Thrones, the world's most downloaded TV show, is probably the worst offender for its gratuitous rape scenes, which trivialise its victims, alienate its viewers and get in the way of its storytelling.
+, the world's most downloaded TV show, is probably the worst offender for its gratuitous rape scenes, which trivialise its victims, alienate its viewers and get in the way of its storytelling.

 There's nothing inherently wrong with TV exploring the very real epidemic of sexual assault, and some argue rape scenes can form the basis of important conversations that need to happen for social progress.
 But most TV rapes bear little similarity to what happens in real life.
 They show rape that's by a smirking stranger, someone who sticks out like a sore thumb.
 Not someone's uncle, babysitter, stepdad, or ex-boyfriend.
 They suggest that you'll be believed, your rape will be avenged, and the order of justice will be restored.

 For all of the many rape scenes I have watched, I can't recall a show that's spent time exploring useful stuff like how and where to report a rape; how a rape complaint should be handled; what rights the victim has; what short and long-term effects the victim is likely to suffer; what kind of support is available; what punishment is the attacker likely to get.
 You get the point.